mi3nts/biometricDashboard3/README.md

 ECG can be analyzed by studying the components of the waveform.
 The first initial upward tracing is the P wave, which indicates atrial contraction.
 The QRS complex, which begins with a small downward deflection, Q, followed by an upward deflection, which is called an R peak, and then a downward deflection, S. The QRS complex indicates ventricular depolarization and contraction.
 Finally, the T wave, which is normally a smaller upwards waveform, representing ventricular repolarization.

 # Heart Rate Info
+- Exercise is the best way to both lower your resting heart rate and increase your maximum heart rate and aerobic capacity
 - Maximum heart rate = 220 – age
+- Heart Rates During Activites:
-- Moderate exercise intensity: 50% to about 70% of your maximum heart rate
+  * Moderate exercise intensity: 50% to about 70% of your maximum heart rate
-- Vigorous exercise intensity: 70% to about 85% of your maximum heart rate
+  * Vigorous exercise intensity: 70% to about 85% of your maximum heart rate
-- Sleep: 40-50 bpm
+  * Sleep: 40-50 bpm
-- Rest: 60-100 bpm
+  * Rest: 60-100 bpm
-- Walking: 110-120 bpm
+  * Walking: 110-120 bpm
-- Exercise is the best way to both lower your resting heart rate and increase your maximum heart rate and aerobic capacity
 - Heart Rate Conditions:
   * Normal: 60-100 bpm
   * Tachycardia: > 100 bpm